IllSmithDa/studyPostGreSQL/postgres_7_joins.md

   3. The number and the order of the columns in the select list of both queries must be the same.

-    e.g
+# Example of Using UNION
 SELECT a_fav_book FROM users_a UNION b_fav_book FROM users_b

-      a. combines result of both queries together
+  1. combines result of both queries together

 # INTERSECT